Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability: Conclusions

 \section{Conclusions}

 We have obtained the phonon spectral density for WSe$_2$ QEs coupled to 2D LA phonons by fitting data from $\mu$PL spectroscopy of two representative emitters around 800 nm against the predictions of an independent boson model.
-Results show signature of strong exciton-phonon coupling in WSe$_2$, as quantitatively described by a Huang-Rhys factor which is one order of magnitude larger than for InAs/GaAs QD emitters.
+Results show the signature of strong exciton-phonon coupling in WSe$_2$, as quantitatively described by a Huang-Rhys factor which is one order of magnitude larger than for InAs/GaAs QD emitters.

-The influence of these findings on different exciton preparation schemes were assessed.
-On one hand, strong phonon coupling induces a prominent damping of Rabi rotations, with population inversion limited to 80\% under a resonant $\pi$ pulses.
+The influence of these findings on different exciton preparation schemes was assessed.
+On one hand, strong phonon coupling induces a prominent damping of Rabi rotations, with population inversion limited to 80\% under a resonant $\pi$ pulse.
 On the other hand, LA phonon-assisted excitation allows near-unity exciton preparation at wavelength detuning of the order of 1--2 nm.
 We have also reported sizable population inversion of 89--96\% under the SUPER scheme, and underlined some fundamental trade-off towards near-unity preparation fidelity dictated by phonon coupling.
+We will dedicate a follow-up work to excitation schemes involving higher-energy states, such as the blue-shifted exciton BS-X \cite{Kumar2016}, and optical phonons.

-Besides, the limitations on single-photon indistinguishability dictated by phonon coupling were presented under a simple pure-dephasing approximation and assuming filtering of the phonon sideband.
-Our results points towards additional noise sources, such as charge noise, as being the main responsible for the lack of indistinguishability reported so far in the literature.
+In addition, the limitations on single-photon indistinguishability dictated by phonon coupling were presented under a simple pure-dephasing approximation and assuming filtering of the phonon sideband.
+Our results point towards additional noise sources, such as charge noise, as being mainly responsible for the lack of indistinguishability at cryogenic temperature reported in the literature so far, and indicate that further investigation of these critical issues in the field is needed.
+However, we also show that phonon-induced dephasing deteriorates the indistinguishability via significant broadening of the ZPL already at a temperature of 10 K.

 The single-photon indistinguishability was here calculated assuming the emitter to be initially excited with 100\% fidelity.
-A follow-up work may include a full calculation of the single-photon indistinguishability under different excitation schemes, and within a variational polaron approach or a tensor network formalism to properly account for phonon coupling.
+A follow-up work may include a full calculation of the single-photon indistinguishability under different excitation schemes, and within a variational polaron approach \cite{Bundgaard-Nielsen2021} or a tensor network formalism to properly account for phonon coupling.